 Just as contextualism in epistemology runs orthogonal to the familiar divisions amongst epistemologists (foundationalism, reliabilism, coherentism, etc.), there are contextualists of every persuasion amongst vagueness theorists.
 They develop an analogy between the sorites paradox and indexical sophistries such as:

-2. Induction step: If the horizon is more than n meters away, then it is more than n + 1 meters away.
+- Induction step: If the horizon is more than \(n\) meters away, then it is more than \(n + 1\) meters away.

 All contextualists accuse the sorites monger of equivocating.
 In one sense, the meaning of ‘child’ is uniform; the context-invariant rule for using the term (its “character”) is constant.
 However, the set of things to which the term applies (its “content”) shifts with the context.
 In this respect, vague words resemble indexical terms such as: I, you, here, now, today, tomorrow.
 When a debtor tells his creditor on Monday ‘I will pay you back tomorrow’ and then repeats the sentence on Tuesday, there is a sense in which he has said the same thing (the character is the same) and a sense in which he has said something different (the content has shifted because ‘tomorrow’ now picks out Wednesday).

 According to the contextualists, the rules governing the shifts prohibit us from interpreting any instance of the induction step as having a true antecedent and a false consequent.
 The very process of trying to refute the induction step changes the context so that the instance will not come out false.
-Indeed, contextualists typically emphasize that each instance is true and so compel our assent.
-Direct attacks on the induction step can never be successful.
-One is put in mind of Seneca's admonition to his student Nero: “However many you put to death, you will never kill your successor.”
+Indeed, contextualists typically emphasize that each instance is true.
+Assent is mandatory.
+Consequently, direct attacks on the induction step must fail.
+One is put in mind of Seneca’s admonition to his student Nero: “However many you put to death, you will never kill your successor.”

 How strictly are we to take the comparison between vague words and indexical terms?
 Scott Soames (2002, 445) answers that all vague words literally are indexical.